ggspark/fbwisher/README.md

 #### Run the project
 ```
 cd ~/fbwisher
-./gradlew installDist #Create the exectuable
+./gradlew installDist #Create the executable
 build/install/fbwisher/bin/fbwisher #You can copy this to preferred location
 ```